 Q. When is the UPC system likely to start?

-A. The best estimate is that the UPC will open for business in late 2018 or early 2019 (at least before Brexit), with the ‘sunrise period’ (in which ‘opt-outs’ may be registered - see below) starting in late 2018, but there are major uncertainties surrounding this.
+A. The most optimistic estimate is that the UPC will open for business in late 2018 or early 2019 (at least before Brexit), with the ‘sunrise period’ (in which ‘opt-outs’ may be registered - see below) starting in late 2018, but there are major uncertainties surrounding this.

 Q. Why do I need to understand the new system now?
 Can't it wait until the Court is nearly open for business?